twitchyliquid64/liquid-cad/README.md

 ### Backlog for Beta

  * More work on Help page
+ * More tests for 3D solid logic
+ * Move 3D code to own crate
  * Export to STEP
  * Arc dragging
  * Broken constraint tools / solver stability (need help!):